 by Peter Conole and Diane Oldman

-James Graham, son of Andrew and Agnes, was born at Drumgarth near Rathfriland in County Down in April 1830.
-The Grahams were an Ulster Scottish family of the Congregationalist persuasion.
+James Graham, son of Andrew and Agnes (nee McCreery), was born at Drumgarth near Rathfriland in County Down in 1830.
+The Grahams were an Ulster Scottish family of the Presbyterian* persuasion.
 Young James worked as a weaver before choosing a more adventurous calling.

 Graham enlisted as Private # 2191 in the 7th Regiment of Foot at Newry, County Armagh, on 30 December 1846.
 During his first years of Army life he served in the British Isles in Ireland, Portsmouth, Plymouth and Manchester.

 The newly promoted Corporal James Graham landed in Turkey in April and the Crimea on 14 September 1854.
 He experienced war at its most deadly at the Alma, during that famous business when the 7th shot to pieces the Kazan Regiment in a prolonged slogging match fought at 50-yards range.
 He gained promotion to sergeant’s rank in June 1855.
 In the brave attempt to storm the Redan at Sebastopol on September 8, 1855 the regiment performed further wonders, but to no avail.
 Sergeant James Graham was very badly wounded – shot in the face in such a way that the missile penetrated both cheeks.
 The injury turned into a permanent and grinding source of discomfort.
 James returned to England in November 1855, spent time at Chelsea Hospital and discharged from the service because of his wounds in December 1855.